 The following speakers have been confirmed for Data Day Texas 2016, with many more to come.

-We are currently accepting submissions for Data Day 2016.
+We are still accepting submissions for Data Day 2016.
 Details can be found on our proposals page.

 John Akred (SF Bay)